 This convenient scenic drive near Dublin includes everything from mountain views and lakes to waterfalls.
 It will have you feeling like you’re deep in the Irish countryside while you’re looking for hikes near Dublin.

 The Wicklow Mountains are home to the Liffey’s source, and you may stop at Powerscourt Waterfall, Sally’s Gap, Guinness Lake, Blessington Lakes, and Glendalough while driving through the twisting mountain roads.
+Autumn in Ireland is a particularly scenic time to go on a drive here (trust me, I’ve been in September, and it was gorgeous).

 The drive begins in Blessington Lakes and spans a total distance of 47 miles.
 You’ll observe heather hills, vast plains, as well as magnificent Celtic stone buildings when driving along the route of this vast mountain range.